Grand Theft Auto clone: Origin

 Open world, 3D action-adventure games existed for years prior to the release of any similar game from the Scottish developer DMA Design.
 Mercenary (1985) has been described as a major ancestor to the Grand Theft Auto series, because it featured an open world which the player could explore freely.
 Turbo Esprit, the first free-roaming driving game, featured an explorable city with traffic, pedestrians and working traffic lights and has been cited as a major influence on the Grand Theft Auto series.Charlie Brooker's Gameswipe, BBC Television, 2009.
-"Grand Theft Auto ... directly inspried by the pioneering Spectrum game Turbo Esprit" The Terminator, released in 1991, was a free-form, open world game that set its action in a modern-day city that extended for miles, and included the ability to fire at civilians and steal cars.
+"Grand Theft Auto ... directly inspired by the pioneering Spectrum game Turbo Esprit" The Terminator, released in 1991, was a free-form, open world game that set its action in a modern-day city that extended for miles, and included the ability to fire at civilians and steal cars.
 This game was also among the first American-developed games to feature these elements.Hunter (1991) has been described as the first sandbox game featuring full 3D, third-person graphics, thus making it an important precursor to the Grand Theft Auto series.
 The game consisted of a large, open world in which there were numerous possibilities to complete different missions.
 The character could travel on foot, or steal different vehicles such as cars, tanks, or even bicycles, boats, helicopters and hovercraft.
 Moreover, Hunter also had many unique features such as day and night lighting, fuel modelling, a log book, aerial observation units, tank traps, land mines and computer-controlled rocket batteries and tracer guns.
 It was also possible to ride a bicycle, swim, windsurf or even make a parachute jump from a helicopter.

 DMA Design began pursuing open world game design with the first Grand Theft Auto, which allowed players to commandeer various automobiles and shoot various weapons within a mission-based structure.
 Unlike later games in the series, and indeed many earlier influences, the first two GTA games were 2D, using a top-down perspective.
 In 1998, DMA moved many of these design concepts into a 3D world, with Body Harvest, a Nintendo 64 game developed by DMA Design.
 This title featured an open world with nonlinear missions and side-quests, as well as the ability to commandeer and drive a variety of vehicles.
 As such, it has been retroactively called "GTA in space" (despite the fact that most of the game takes place in various settings on Earth), and is credited with making Grand Theft Auto III possible.
 Dan Houser has also cited the 3D Mario and Zelda games on the Nintendo 64 as major influences.